h2oai/h2o-2/h2o-docs/source/tutorial/kmeans.rst

    select K-Means.

 #.
-In the Source Key field, enter the .hex key associated with the
+In the "source" field, enter the .hex key associated with the
    data set.

 #.
-Choose K. For this dataset, K is chosen to be 3.
+Specify a value for "k."
+For this dataset, use 3.

 #.
-Data can be normalized, though it is not done for this
+Check the "normalize" checkbox to normalize data, but this is not required for this
    example.

 #.
-Specify Initialization.
-Plus Plus initialization chooses one
+Select an option from the "Initialization" drop-down list.

-   initial center and random, and weights the random selection of subsequent centers so that points furthest from the first center are more likely to be chosen.
-Furthest initialization chooses one initial center at random, and then chooses the next center to be the point furthest away in terms of Euclidean distance.
-The default results in K initial centers being chosen independently at random.
+   - Plus Plus initialization chooses one initial center at random and weights the random selection of subsequent centers so that points furthest from the first center are more likely to be chosen.
+   - Furthest initialization chooses one initial center at random, and then chooses the next center to be the  point furthest away in terms of Euclidean distance.
+   - The default ("None") results in K initial centers being chosen independently at random.

 #.
-Specify Max Iter (short for maximum iterations), which allows the
-   user to specify the maximum number of iterations the algorithm processes.
+Enter a "Max Iter" (short for maximum iterations) value to specify the maximum number of iterations the algorithm processes.

 #.
-Cols is a list of the columns of attributes that should be used
+Select the columns of attributes that should be used
-   in defining the clusters.
-Here we select all but column 7 (the a priori known clusters for this particular set).
+   in defining the clusters in the "Cols" section.
+In this example, all columns except column 7 (the a priori known clusters for this particular set) are selected.

 #.
-Press submit.
+Click **Submit**.

 .. image:: KMrequest.png
    :width: 90%

+""""""

 K-Means Output
 """"""""""""""

-Output is a matrix of the cluster assignments, and the coordinates of the cluster centers in terms of the originally chosen attributes.
+The output is a matrix of the cluster assignments and the coordinates of the cluster centers (in terms of the originally selected attributes).
 Your cluster centers may differ slightly.
 K-Means randomly chooses starting points and converges on optimal centroids.
-The cluster number is arbitrary, and should be thought of as a factor.
+The cluster number is arbitrary and should be thought of as a factor.

 .. image:: KMinspect.png
    :width: 100%

+""""""

 K-means Next Steps
 """""""""""""""""""

-For further information on the model, select K-Means from the drop down **Score** menu.
-Specify the K-Means model key and the .hex key for the data set originally used.
+For more information about the model, select *K-Means* from the drop-down **Score** menu.
+Specify the K-Means model key and the .hex key for the original data set.

-When you click **Submit**, the output that displays is the number of rows assigned to each cluster and the squared error per cluster.
+The output that displays when you click **Submit** is the number of rows assigned to each cluster and the squared error per cluster.

 .. image:: KMscore.png
    :width: 90%

+""""""

 K-means Apply
 """""""""""""

 To generate a prediction (assign the observations in a data set to a cluster), select **K-means Apply** from the drop-down **Score** menu.
-Specify the model to be applied and the  .hex for the data you would like to apply it to, and press submit.
+Specify the model and the  .hex key for the data, then click **Submit**.

-Here cluster assignments have been generated for the original data.
+In the following example, cluster assignments have been generated for the original data.
 Because the data have been sufficiently well researched, the ideal cluster assignments were known in advance.
-Comparing known cluster with predicted cluster demonstrated that this K-Means model classifies with a less than 10% error rate.
+Comparing known clusters with predicted clusters demonstrated that this K-Means model classifies with a less than 10% error rate.

 .. image:: KMapply.png
    :width: 90%

-THE END.
+""""""